2013 Philippine gubernatorial elections: Apayao

-Incumbent governor Elias Bulut, Jr. is running for reelection.
+Incumbent governor Elias Bulut Jr. is running for reelection.

 Benguet

 Incumbent governor Nestor Fongwan is running for reelection.

 Ifugao

 Incumbent governor Eugene Balitang is running for reelection.

 Kalinga

 Incumbent governor Jocel Baac is running for reelection.

 Mountain Province

 Incumbent governor Leonard Mayaen is running for reelection.

 Central Luzon

 Aurora

 Incumbent governor Bellaflor Angara-Castillo is term-limited and therefore decides to run for Congress instead.
 Her brother, incumbent Baler Mayor Arturo Angara is running in her place.

 Bataan

-Incumbent governor Enrique Garcia is term-limited and is running for congressman.
-His son Albert Raymond Garcia is running in his place.
+Incumbent governor Tet Garcia is term-limited and is running for congressman.
+His son Albert Garcia is running in his place.